kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 79: February 9, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+Finished Color Boxes project and started section 10.

+**Thoughts**: I've done the challenge early in the afternoon so this is new and i like it. lol

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-bootcamp-code/commit/d114a2b8cd7bea093b3e85625910206211e31527)

+---

 ### Day 78: February 8, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Continued  working the Color Boxes project.